 This is the cheapest and most commonly used aquarium refractometer.

-Simply calibrate the refractometer, add a couple drops of aquarium water to the refractive prism and stare into the eyepiece like a pirate to get the salinity reading.
+Simply calibrate the refractometer, add a couple drops of aquarium water to the refractive prism and stare into the eyepiece like a pirate to get the salinity accurate reading.

 While cheaper models may not be as precise as the digital type, an analog refractometer will be accurate enough for the majority of aquarists.

 I recommend choosing a handheld refractometer with automatic temperature compensation (ATC), which allows for a more accurate measurement.

 Analog seawater refractometer displays salinity measurements in parts per thousand (PPT) and specific gravity (SG).

 2. Digital salinity refractometers

 Comparing a digital refractometer to a handheld one is like comparing a horse and cart to a car – a digital refractometer does the same thing but makes the entire process much easier.

 Digital refractometers are simple to use and return a precise salinity measurement in just a few seconds.

 And because the measurement is clearly displayed on the LCD screen, you do not have to interpret the results yourself.